dermesser/async-google-apis/gcs_example/README.md

 # `gcs_example`

-For demonstrating/testing file uploads (a bit like `drive_example`, after all -- but the GCS API does some things differently than Drive).
+This example binary can upload/download/list objects in Google Cloud Storage buckets.

 ## Usage

-Uploads a file to a specified bucket.
 Expects a service account key in the `client_secret.json` file.
 You can download it from the Cloud console, and it should look roughly like this: